nickjbrowning/FreeEnergyDerivatives/README.md

 ## Notes ##

-This package includes an explicit implementation of the lambda derivatives of the non-bonded interactions, as the energy derivatives provided by openmm (test in version 7.5),
+This package includes an explicit implementation of the lambda derivatives of the non-bonded interactions, as the energy derivatives provided by openmm (as of version 7.5),

 ```python
 energy_derivs = state.getEnergyParameterDerivatives()